Kattakampal Temple

 According to legends the Kattakampal temple is considered as 2000 years old.
 Temple is famous for the annual Pooram celebrations (Kattakampal Pooram).

+Kattakampal Pooram

-The ten days festival finishes on Pooram day (Pooram asterism) in the Malayalam month of Medam (April / May).
+Temple is famous for the annual Pooram celebrations.Seven days of festival finishes on Pooram day (Pooram asterism) in the Malayalam month of Medam (April / May).
 The major highlight of the pooram festival is the Kali - Darika War and Darika Vadham (killing of the demon Darikasura).